buptlr/OFNet/README.md

 ### Introduction

 Occlusion relationship reasoning of objects from monocular images are fundamental in computer vision and mobile robot applications.
 Furthermore, it can be used for scene understanding and perception, such as object detection, segmentation and 3D reconstruction.
 From the perspective of the observer, occlusion relationship reflects relative depth difference between objects in the scene.

 The Data Preparation and Evaluation are following Guoxia Wang with his DOOBNet(https://github.com/GuoxiaWang/DOOBNet).
+Thanks for his valuable work.

 ### Citation